calliope-project/ec_modules/docs/user_guide/getting_started.md

     ```

 That's it!
-You're ready to use reproducible energy model workflows.
+You're ready to use our reproducible energy model workflows.